fayefishes/fayefishes/README.md

 yeah ahah if we were friends b4 im sosorry 4 unfriending you. i ended up ufriending like everyone cs i was not doing well T_T <br>
 feel free 2 add me back if we were friedns b4!! <br>

+and absoluteley feel free 2 come and int, and try 2 be frinds wit me ^_^ im always open to mkaing new firneds!! (unless it says dni in my name)